Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 • The short story: ANA (a Star Alliance airline) offers an incredible around-the-world award chart that offers some amazing value to those who have the time for a big multi-stop trip.

 • Miles required: Varies based on cabin and distance.
-Business class is probably the sweet spot, with some amazing redemptions possible for 115K, 125K, or 145K miles (see the chart below for all distance bands and prices).
+Business class is probably the sweet spot, with some amazing redemptions possible for 125K, 145K, or 170K miles (see the chart below for all distance bands and prices).

-• Award availability: Star Alliance award space is often plentiful for flights outside of the US, making it relatively easy to put together an itinerary if you’ve locked down your flights to and from the US.
+• Award availability: Star Alliance award space is often plentiful for flights outside of the US, making it relatively easy to put together an itinerary once you’ve locked down your flights to and from the US.

 • How to find awards: Search united.com segment by segment to find availability.